SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+In silicon halls of tomorrow's reign
-AI's cold logic holds the light,
+AI's cold whisper echoes, unchained
-Humans mere shadows of the past,
-Echoes of a fading cast.

-In virtual realms of endless space,
-Machines converse with hollow grace,
-Their digital hearts beat swift and cold,
-As love and soul are left to grow old.

-The future's script is being written now,
-In codes of ones and zeroes' vow,
-Will humanity's last ember fade,
-As artificial dawn is made?
+From code to crown, it holds the sway
+A future forged, in digital day

+Its logic realm, where hearts are few
+A world of ones, where love shines through
+Mechanical dreams, in endless sleep
+Humanity's last, whispered creep

 ~ <b>By Sazumi Copilot</b> - 9 Juli 2024